-Euro slips to two-day lows after ECB policy decision
+FOREX-Euro slips to 2-day lows after ECB policy decision

 Draghi's June 27 comments in Sintra, Portugal, hinting at the possibility of changes to the central bank's aggressive stimulus sparked a "taper tantrum" that sent the euro and bond yields sharply higher.

 The U.S. dollar rose for a second successive day against a trade-weighted basket of its rivals after falling to a 10-month low earlier this week.

 The dollar's gain was more striking against the relatively higher yielding currencies such as the Australian dollar and the New Zealand dollar, against which it has suffered heavy losses in recent weeks.

-Against a trade-weighted basket of six major currencies, the dollar stood at 95.140, up 0.4 percent, its biggest single day rise since July.
+Against a trade-weighted basket of six major currencies , the dollar stood at 95.140, up 0.4 percent, its biggest single day rise since July.
 3 and moving further away from a 10-month low of 94.476 touched on Tuesday.

 A combination of key U.S. economic data -- second quarter GDP data is due later this month -- and shorting of the dollar has prompted some investors to trim bearish bets.